Tory Hoff grew up in Salinas, California, and graduated with a B.A. in Psychology

 Catholic affiliate, St. Thomas More College,

-since provided psychological therapy to a wide range of clients, though
+therapy to a wide range of clients, though primarily to those suffering

-and other chronic conditions.
-He also sublets from and works part-time for
+conditions.
+He also sublets from and works part-time for Christian

 psychology and phrenology books since the early 1980's, he began to sell

-used books his last year in Saskatoon, and in the fall of 1995 started to
+used antiquarian books his last year in Saskatoon.
+In the fall of 1995 he started to

 list them on his first website.
 Sales peaked in the late ‘90’s, but due to

-trends such as the introduction of ebooks, he receives but a dozen orders a
+trends such as the introduction of ebooks, he now receives only about a dozen orders a

 When not seeing clients, or

-writing reports, he spends time with his partner, Linda McClelland.
+writing reports, he spends time with his partner since 1996, Linda McClelland.
 They

 Longboat Running Club since 1994, he tries to stay in shape running various